RohitShubankar/shubankar-website/content/_index.md

           date_end: ''
           description: |2-

-            * Extreme Cloud Orchestration (XCO)
+            * Extreme Cloud Orchestration (XCO):

-            * Extreme Network Simulation (ENS)
+            * Extreme Network Simulation (ENS):
-              * Designed and Developed ENS which is an efficient, reliable and cost effective simulation framework that is deployable in the lab for testing as it replicates the behavior of a real device.
+                Designed and Developed ENS which is an efficient, reliable and cost effective simulation framework that is deployable in the lab for testing as it replicates the behavior of a real device.
               * Developed as a platform‑agnostic application that supports a combination of both simulated and real network devices.
 Customers can deploy 1000+ simulated devices in a VM and can manage it through ENS.